PabloCorso/elma-web-editor/ROADMAP.md

     - View Polygons
     - View Grass
     - View Pictures
-  - Check Topology
+  - Check Topology (see above section)
     - Error: Two lines are intersecting each others!
       After this dialog you will see the intersection.
-      Use Zoomout to see where it is located!
+      Use Zoom-out to see where it is located!
     - Everything seems to be all right.
   - Zoom level info.
   - Delete tool
     - Cannot delete Start object or last Exit object.

-- Help section / keyboard shortcuts reference
+- Show defaults for object, start and images while loading.

+- Better save changes affordance.
+  - Track latest downloaded state vs current state and show an alert on close if unsaved.
+  - Save state to local storage and show a recover message on init.
+One entry per tab and show a dialog with recover or clear up saved state.

 - Mobile support:
   - Touch gestures for pan/zoom
   - Erase tool
-  - Mobile toolbar
+  - Mobile toolbar (drawer)

+- Help section / keyboard shortcuts reference

 - AI Assistant
+- Custom LGR support

 ## Other

 - Zoom +/- should be linear (not relative to current zoom level)
 - Custom lev folder management with preview thumbnails
+- Multi-player level editor
+- Version history info
 - Export to SVG
 - Starter templates dropdown
   - Internal editor